-Knowing how hard it is to get volunteers I sat with the mason and discussed our lack of funds, time, and the number of people needed to do this for every block.
+Knowing how hard it is to get volunteers, I sat with the mason and discussed our lack of funds, time, and the number of people needed to do this for every block.
 We agreed to re-set the priority.
 We patched up the holes and finished the job.
-Some of it was done with the expertise needed, the rest, was covered over doing the best we could with the resources at hand.
+Some of it was done with the expertise needed, the rest was covered via doing the best we could with the limited resources at hand.

 This example is similar to how often employees may think they are doing an ‘important task’.
 However, it may not align with the priority that the boss or owner may have.
 Too often we find ourselves being stressed out about doing a job perfectly.
 At times we may be doing a job that does not need to be done, as the manager may have other priorities in mind.